MusicOfCosm/OpenGL-projects/README.md

 One thing to know, is that I didn't really agree with the tutorials making classes for each components such as shaders and camera, but I did make a class that has a VAO, a VBO, and a shader program.
 It can also load textures and framebuffers.

-One thing to know, is that I didn't really agree with the tutorials making classes for each components such as shaders and camera, but I did make a class that has a VAO, a VBO, and a shader program.
-It can also load textures and framebuffers.

 ## Chaotic_attractor